4nd2in/edu/pages/OSI-model.md

 # Open Systems Interconnection model (OSI model)
 	- A single layer N uses services of layer N-1 (and only of that layer) to complete its job and provides an interface to layer N+1 so that N+1 can use services of N.
 	- A layer N on one client communicates with layer N on the other client via a defined protocol
 	- Layer 1-4 (Media Layers) are responsible for the physical transmission of data and some basic data manipulation.
-This layers are
+This layers are implemented in the operating systems and drivers
 	- Layer 5-7 (Host Layers) are responsible for end-user services and application functionality
 	- ## Application layer (7)
 	  id:: 645bb059-accb-4052-951b-6927d78a2919